hardskills/3D-deep-learning-for-subtyping-of-renal-lesions/README.md

 # 3D-deep-learning-for-subtyping-of-renal-lesions
-The mask of ITR-3mm (ITR with 3 mm shrink), ITR+3mm (ITR with 3 mm expansion) and ITR+5mm 5 mm (ITR with 3 mm expansion) expansion was obtained by using the code of Peritumor_ROIs.py.
+The mask of ITR-3mm (ITR with 3 mm shrink), ITR+3mm (ITR with 3 mm expansion) and ITR+5mm (ITR with 5 mm expansion) expansion was obtained by using the code of Peritumor_ROIs.py.
 Co-registration of non-contrast and venous phase images to the arterial phase image was by the code of Registration.py.
 The ROIs was cropped by the code of Crope_ROIs.py.
 Radiomic features was extracted with the code of Radiomic_feature_extraction.py.